 Certified Rehabilitation Counselor (CRC) Exam Pass Rates

-Thomas University's Rehabilitation Services Administration (RSA) Grant enables scholarships for graduate students with a strong desire to serve disabled populations as a Clinical Rehabilitation and Mental Health Counselor and have an undergraduate GPA of 3.0 or higher.
-For more information regarding the RSA Scholarship, please contact Theresa Neubauer or Pauline Patrick.
+Thomas University's Rehabilitation Services Administration (RSA) Grant enables scholarships for graduate students with a strong desire to serve persons with disabilities and have an undergraduate GPA of 3.0 or higher.
+For more information regarding the RSA Scholarship, please contact Don Lewis, Dr. Cristina Jones or Pauline Patrick.

 Rho Chi Sigma Honor Society Grant

-This grant is for an incoming Clinical Mental Health and Clinical Rehabilitation Counseling students each Spring Semester.
+This grant is for an incoming Masters of Science in Counseling students each Spring Semester.
 A student is nominated by a faculty member, and an officer of Rho Chi Sigma in the Fall Semester, and the chosen student is awarded the grant at the yearly induction ceremony.
 Students who show school spirit, a willingness to serve others, and a dedication for advocacy are the key elements sought when nominated.
 Funds vary from year to year but range from $200-$500 per year.